 How to avoid destroying your new thermometer

-While researching these products we noticed a fair few angry customers complaining about their units failing after only a few uses to a few months.
-With proper use you should get at least a few years use out of your probes.
+While researching the best BBQ thermometers we noticed a fair few angry customers complaining about their probes failing after only a few uses.

-So long as you buy a quality bbq thermometer (like one of those mentioned in this very guide), following a few simple steps should help ensure the longevity of your new thermometer:
+So long as you buy a quality bbq thermometer (like one of those mentioned in this very guide), following a few simple steps should help ensure the longevity of your new thermometer and probes:

 - Don’t go over the temperature rating.
 This shouldn’t be a problem if your cooking low and slow as the thermometers in this guide are officially rated for over 700°F.